alexKleider/phInfo/README.md

 to look for instructions on the internet.

-Unequivocally establish the `device name` your computer assigns to the SD card and then unmount any of the possibly automounted volumes associated with this device.
+Unequivocally establish the `device name` your computer assigns to the SD card and then unmount any of the possibly auto-mounted volumes associated with this device.
 (A google search will provide further information on how to do this.)
 We'll assume the device is `/dev/sdb`; substitute as appropriate.
 Getting this wrong